WHOIGit/PhytO-ARM/README.md

 - [ ] Data: Rosbag, data and logs directory exist as set in config YAML
 - [ ] Data: If using container, data directory volumes are mounted
 - [ ] IFCBacquire: Routines directory populated
+- [ ] IFCBacquire: web_node server port exposed if using container
 - [ ] IFCBacquire: Started and values set
 - [ ] IFCB: Address, port, serial set in config YAML
 - [ ] IFCB: Liquids loaded